dminor/plover/readme.md

 environment for the parameters.

 The type checking is fairly straightforward.
 Each variant in a match statement must be of the same datatype.
-All variants of a datatype should also be covered, but that is not implemented yet.
+All variants of a datatype must also be covered in the match expression.
 The condition must resolve to a datatype.
 Using unification for type checking makes this easy, but it would have been unmanageable using my original, handcoded type checker.

 Todo
 ----
-* Ensure all variants are covered in match expressions during type checking
 * Tail call elimination